 Fantastic chewy, peanut-buttery Peanut Butter Oatmeal Cookies that everyone will love, plus instructions for freezing the dough for later.

-Plus (at least here in California) this isn’t a cookie you see every day, so you show up to the office, or a party, or a family dinner with a plate of these, and people are always excited to get something a little different and new.
+Plus (at least here in California) this isn’t a cookie you see every day, so you set out plate of these, and people are always excited to get something a little different and new.

 A Note on Oats

 This recipe calls for quick-cook oats (AKA instant or minute oats).
 These are rolled oats that have been processed into smaller, thinner pieces so they cook more quickly.
 Using quick-cooked oats gives you a less “oaty” cookie.
 You’ll still get plenty of texture, but your peanut butter oat cookies aren’t going to taste like a granola bar.

 If you normally keep old-fashioned/rolled oats on hand, not a problem.
 You can either embrace the extra texture and use them as-is or place 2 cups of oats into your food processor, pulse until most of the oats have been cut into smaller pieces and measure out 1 1/2 cups of the processed oats to use in the cookies.

 Do not use steel-cut oats.
 No good can come of that.